-Menu Item Description Advanced Settings UNDER GOAL COLOR UNDER GOAL COLOR, Green: This color indicates you are exceeding your goals.
+Menu Item Description Advanced Settings UNDER GOAL COLOR - UNDER GOAL COLOR, Green: This color indicates you are exceeding your goals.
 For example, you are monitoring a detection point/zone labeled "Cashier" in the lane.
-If the goal selected is "A" (as in the next field of the example) and A has a value of 30 seconds assigned to it, an event happender 30 seconds will have a green value.
-1ST COLOR GOAL Goal A 1ST COLOR GOAL: Selecting goal "A" here sets one end of an event range.
-RETWEEN GOAL COLOR BETWEEN GOAL COLOR, Yellow: This color indicates you are meeting your goals.
-When your event happens in between the two goals (A and B in the example), you are on target to meet your goals.
-For example, if $A = 30$ onds and $B = 60$ seconds, any event happening within this range will yie yellow value. his sec- 2ND COLOR GOAL Goal B 2ND COLOR GOAL: Selecting goal "B" here sets the other end of an event range.
-OVER GOAL COLOR OVER GOAL COLOR, Red: This color indicates you are not meeting your go Continuing our example, if $A = 30$ seconds, $B = 60$ seconds, any event to longer than 60 seconds will yield a red value.
+If the goal selected is "A" (as in the next field of this example) and A has a value of 30 seconds assigned to it, an event happening under 30 seconds will have a green value.
+1ST COLOR GOAL Goal A • 1ST COLOR GOAL: Selecting goal "A" here sets one end of an event range.
+BETWEEN GOAL COLOR BETWEEN GOAL COLOR, Yellow: This color indicates you are meeting your goals.
+When your event happens in between the two goals (A and B in this example), you are on target to meet your goals.
+For example, if $A=30$ seconds and $B=60$ seconds, any event happening within this range will yield a yellow value.
+2ND COLOR GOAL Goal B 2ND COLOR GOAL: Selecting goal "B" here sets the other end of an event range.
+OVER GOAL COLOR OVER GOAL COLOR, Red: This color indicates you are not meeting your goals.
+Continuing our example, if $A = 30$ seconds, $B = 60$ seconds, any event taking longer than 60 seconds will yield a red value.